jitsi/jicofo/README.md

 ### Prosody configuration

 Jicofo needs privileges to create Multi-User Chat rooms.
-To grant those we create an account for it and add it to the global `admins` list.
-We create a separate `auth.` virtual host, because to default host used by clients only supports anonymous authentication.
+To grant these privileges we create an account for it and add it to the global `admins` list.
+We create a new virtual host, because the one used by clients only supports anonymous authentication.
 We add this to Prosody's config file (`/etc/prosody/prosody.cfg.lua` by default):
 ```
 admins = { focus@auth.jitsi.example.com }
 VirtualHost "auth.jitsi.example.com"